WildernessLabs/Documentation/docfx/api-override/Meadow.Foundation/Meadow.Foundation.Displays.SerialLcd.md

 | NuGet package | Not Published |
 | | |

-Serial LCD backpacks provide a convenient way to display data on a 16x2 or 20x4 LCD display.
+Serial LCD backpacks provide a convenient way to display data on a 16x2 or 20x4 LCD display. (this driver not currently working)

 ### Purchasing